daddyjasiu/University-Projects/Java/Max sum in 2D array/README.md

 # Finding the max sum of elements in 2D array.

-For non-empty array find its maximum subarray containing the **largest, non-negative sum**.
+Program for non-empty array finds its maximum subarray containing the **largest, non-negative sum**.

 Time complexity: **O(n<sup>3</sup>)**.